project-zot/project-zot.github.io/docs/articles/workflow.md

 {% endraw %}
 ```

+The following example shows the command and its output:

+    $ regctl artifact tree localhost:8080/busybox:latest

+    Ref: localhost:8080/busybox:latest
+    Digest: sha256:9172c5f692f2c65e4f773448503b21dba2de6454bd159905c4bf6d83176e4ea3
+    Referrers:
+       - sha256:9c0655368b10ca4b2ffe39e4dd261fb89df25a46ae92d6eb4e6e1792a451883e: application/yaml

+The displayed artifact tree shows that the original image (`localhost:8080/busybox:latest`) has one direct referrer (`sha256:9c06...883e: application/yaml`), the artifact yaml file.

 ### Step 6: Sign the image and artifact

-This step creates a key pair for cosign in a separate directory, then uses cosign to sign the image and artifact.
+This step creates a key pair for cosign in a separate directory, then uses cosign to sign both the image and the artifact file.
 Both signatures, like the artifact file itself, are associated with the busybox image.

 ```shell
 {% raw %}